antmicro/kenning/docs/source/kenning-api.md

 ### I/O data flow

-The data flow is represented in the {figure:numref}`class-flow` with the green blocks.
+The data flow is represented in the {figure:numref}`class-flow` with green blocks.
 The input data flow is depicted using green arrows, and the output data flow is depicted using grey arrows.

 Firstly, the input and output data is loaded from dataset files and processed.
-Later, since every model has its specific input preprocessing and output postprocessing routines, the data is passed to the [](modelwrapper-api) methods to apply those modifications.
+Later, since every model has its specific input preprocessing and output postprocessing routines, the data is passed to the [](modelwrapper-api) methods in order to to apply modifications.
 During inference testing, the data is sent to and from the target using [](runtimeprotocol-api).

-In the end, since [](runtime-api) runtimes also have their specific representations of data, the proper I/O processing is applied.
+Lastly, since [](runtime-api) runtimes also have their specific representations of data, proper I/O processing is applied.

 ### Reporting data flow

-The report rendering requires performance metrics and quality metrics.
+Report rendering requires performance metrics and quality metrics.
 The flow for this is presented with grey lines and blocks in {figure:numref}`class-flow`.

-On target side, the performance metrics are computed and sent using [](runtimeprotocol-api) back to the host, and later passed to the report rendering.
+On target side, performance metrics are computed and sent back to the host using [](runtimeprotocol-api), and later passed to report rendering.
 After the output data goes through processing in the [](runtime-api) and [](modelwrapper-api), it is compared to the ground truth in the [](dataset-api) during model evaluation.
-In the end, the results of model evaluation are passsed to the report rendering.
+In the end, the results of model evaluation are passsed to report rendering.

-The final report is generated as an RST file with figures, as can be observed in the [](./sample-report).
+The final report is generated as an RST file containing figures, as can be observed in the [](./sample-report).

 (dataset-api)=
 ## Dataset

 `kennning.core.dataset.Dataset`-based classes are responsible for:

-* preparing the dataset, including the download routines (use `--download-dataset` flag to download the dataset data),
+* dataset preparation, including download routines (use the `--download-dataset` flag to download the dataset data),
-* preprocessing the inputs into the format expected by most of the models for a given task,
+* input preprocessing into a format expected by most models for a given task,
-* postprocessing the outputs for the evaluation process,
+* output postprocessing for the evaluation process,
-* evaluating a given model based on its predictions,
+* model evaluation based on its predictions,
-* subdividing the samples into training and validation datasets.
+* sample subdivision into training and validation datasets.

 The Dataset objects are used by:

 * [](modelwrapper-api) - for training purposes and model evaluation,
-* [](optimizer-api) - can be used i.e. for extracting calibration dataset for quantization purposes,
+* [](optimizer-api) - can be used e.g. for extracting a calibration dataset for quantization purposes,
-* [](runtime-api) - is used for evaluating the model on target hardware.
+* [](runtime-api) - for model evaluation on target hardware.

-The available implementations of datasets are included in the `kenning.datasets` submodule.
+The available dataset implementations are included in the `kenning.datasets` submodule.
-The example implementations:
+Example implementations:

 * [PetDataset](https://github.com/antmicro/kenning/blob/master/kenning/datasets/pet_dataset.py) for classification,
 * [OpenImagesDatasetV6](https://github.com/antmicro/kenning/blob/master/kenning/datasets/open_images_dataset.py) for object detection,